 “Oslo tram” was a lucky shot.
 Scott saw it coming and snapped a photo in a bit of a hurry.
 The tram was moving quite quickly and the light was fading so we thought this one would end up as a blob.
 But we were pleasantly surprised!

 Next time, we will use a roll of black and white film rather than a disposable camera.
-The disposable camera was bought on a bit of a whim but we have some really nice film cameras in our collection.
+The disposable camera was bought on a whim but we have some really nice film cameras in our collection.
 It’s a shame film photography is becoming less common, it really adds some magic.